ParadigmZero/webpage-word-counter/README.md

 <https://webpagewordcount.onrender.com>

 The Master branch is automatically deployed there.
-Note: if this has not been accessed for some time there may be an initial delay in responsiveness.
+Note: given this is a free service, if this has not been accessed for some time there may be an initial delay in responsiveness.

 # Development related